dotnet-mcp

 What is This?

-The .NET MCP Server is a bridge that connects AI assistants to the .NET SDK using the Model Context Protocol.
+The .NET MCP Server is a Model Context Protocol (MCP) server that connects AI assistants to the .NET SDK using the Model Context Protocol.
 Think of it as giving your AI assistant a direct line to dotnet commands, but with intelligence and context.

 graph LR